 Since Medical Cannabis is new to Missouri, you are likely to have some questions.
 Midwest Cannabinoid Clinics has assembled a comprehensive guide to Cannabis, CBD, Medical Marijuana and how to obtain your Physician Authorization to apply for your State Identification card.

-How much does an appointment cost? $129.
+How much does an appointment cost? $149, and $139 for Vets and Cancer patients.
 Click here to read more about pricing and scheduling an appointment.